jessica-murare/jessica-murare/README.md

 ## Hi there I am Khushi👋

 # 💫 About Me:
-<br>Hey there!
+<br><br>Hey there!
 I’m Khushi Yadav, a passionate Computer Science student driven by curiosity and creativity.
 I love exploring how technology can solve real-world problems.
 From building machine learning models to working on backend development, I enjoy learning by doing.
 My goal is to grow as a developer, build impactful projects, and contribute to the tech community!<br>

 ## 🌐 Socials: